![]() |

 Ethnicity/Nationality of the Protagonist or Lore :

-African Set in Africa with African protagonist.
+Afghani African Set in Africa with African protagonist.
+Use a keyword search for specific countries.
 African-American Separate from African because of overwhelming numbers.
 Australian Australian includes both Aboriginal Australians as well as Australians of European or other decent.
 Do a keyword search for only Aborigines.
 Canadian Separate because of great numbers.
 Usually Canadian award-winning books are set in Canada about Canadians.
 Chinese Separate because of great numbers.
 Find Chinese-Americans by setting ethnicity to Chinese and location to United States.
-Danish Separate because of numbers.
+Cuban Separate because of numbers.
+Included with Hispanic.
+Danes Separate because of numbers.
+Dutch Separate because of numbers.
 East Asian A group search for people from China, Japan, Korea, Thailand, Vietnam, Mongolian, Tibet, and Cambodia.
 Combine with a keyword search to be specific.
 East Indian Means people from India rather than Native Americans in North or South America.
+Egyptian Separate because of numbers.
 English Separate because of numbers.
 French Separate because of numbers.
 German Separate because of numbers.
 Greek Separate because of numbers.
 Hispanic Covering protagonists living in the United States, Mexico, Middle America, and South America.
 To find Hispanic-Americans, set the location to United States.
+Hungarian Separate because of numbers.
 Irish Separate because of numbers.
 Italian Separate because of numbers.
 Japanese Separate because of numbers.
 Find Japanese-Americans by setting ethnicity to Japanese and location to United States.
 Jewish Separate because of numbers.
 Korean Separate because of numbers.
+Mexican Separate because of numbers.
 Mid-Eastern Separate because of numbers.
-Native American Covers all natives of the Western Hemisphere, whether North or South America.
+Includes Pakistani, Native American Covers all natives of the Western Hemisphere, whether North or South America.
 Combine with a keyword for more specific tribes such as Sioux or Maya.
-New Zealand For New Zealanders from the old world or native Maori.
+New Zealander For New Zealanders from the old world or native Maori.
 Combine with keyword search to be specific.
+Norwegian Separate because of numbers.
 Polish Separate because of numbers.
+Puerto Rican Separate because of numbers.
 Russian Separate because of numbers.
 Scottish Separate because of numbers.
+Swedish Separate because of numbers.
+Vietnamese Separate because of numbers.
 Welsh Separate because of numbers.
-Other Includes all ethnicities or nationalities not included in the above, such as Albanian, Austrian, Bulgarian, Haitian, Jamaican, Cornish, Danish, Dutch, Hungarian, Norwegian, Scottish, Spanish, Swedish, and Welsh.
+Other Includes all ethnicities or nationalities not included in the above, such as Albanian, Austrian, Bulgarian, Haitian, Jamaican, Cornish, Dutch, Hungarian, Norwegian, Spanish, and Swedish.
 Do a keyword search at access specific ethnicities or nationalities.

 Used to select the gender of the protagonist, without regard to the genre of the book.
 Protagonist means the main character in fiction as well as non-fiction, such as biographies.